BlogDesign and Development

 The Pain Point

-We usually receive content in a document with headers and sub-headers marked to give the coordinates of the content.
+We usually receive website content writing in a document with headers and sub-headers marked to give the coordinates of the website content writing material.
 These markings help the developers visually identify where goes what.
 This leads to the creation of long documents that takes an enormous amount of time for both creators and the receivers.

-We ask for content during two stages - the wireframe stage and the final interface design stage.
-This means that the content writers have to create copy twice, and since they have no idea how it translates into the design, they’re writing blind.
+We ask for the website content writing drafts during two stages - the wireframe stage and the final interface design stage.
+This means that the writers have to create website content writing copies twice, and since they have no idea how it translates into the design, they’re writing blind.

 As the final design is being developed using the wireframes, content changes several times to fit the new design requirements.
 This means that if a particular section had forty words during the wireframe stage, it may need to be cut down to twenty words or fewer in the final design.
 This requires multiple rounds of edits, signing off on the final content by senior members, design and developer changes — all of which is time-consuming, expensive and tiring.